-Enter an "X" if this S corporation has elected to treat any subsidiary as a Qualified Subchapter S Subsidiary that did business, incorporated or was qualified in Utah and is listed on Schedule M.
+Enter an "X" if this S corporation has elected to treat any subsidiary as a Qualified Subchapter S Subsidiary.
+List each of these subsidiaries that did business, incorporated or was qualified in Utah on Schedule M.

 Line 5 - Total Tax